LocalTweekez/drl-market-simulator/README.md

 ## Usage

-Run the interactive driver to train and evaluate a PPO agent:
+Run the interactive driver to train and evaluate a reinforcement learning agent:

 ```bash
 python main.py